Polyacrylamide gel electrophoresis

 For nucleic acids, urea is the most commonly used denaturant.
-For proteins, sodium dodecyl sulfate (SDS) is an anionic detergent applied to protein samples to coat proteins in order to impart two negative charges (from every SDS molecule) to every two amino acids of the denatured protein.
+For proteins, sodium dodecyl sulfate is an anionic detergent applied to protein samples to coat proteins in order to impart two negative charges (from every SDS molecule) to every two amino acids of the denatured protein.
 2-Mercaptoethanol may also be used to disrupt the disulfide bonds found between the protein complexes, which helps further denature the protein.
 In most proteins, the binding of SDS to the polypeptide chains impart an even distribution of charge per unit mass, thereby resulting in a fractionation by approximate size during electrophoresis.
 Proteins that have a greater hydrophobic content – for instance, many membrane proteins, and those that interact with surfactants in their native environment – are intrinsically harder to treat accurately using this method, due to the greater variability in the ratio of bound SDS.
 Procedurally, using both Native and SDS-PAGE together can be used to purify and to separate the various subunits of the protein.
 Native-PAGE keeps the oligomeric form intact and will show a band on the gel that is representative of the level of activity.
 SDS-PAGE will denature and separate the oligomeric form into its monomers, showing bands that are representative of their molecular weights.
 These bands can be used to identify and assess the purity of the protein.